s-shirayama/http-request-capture/README.md

 ```

 - Open http://localhost:8000/
-- Set up with any values
+- Set up Wordpress with any values
 - Log in to management UI (wp-admin)

 ## 1. For http request